 Issue/risk Recommendation Agreed management action/timing 6.
-Valuation Report The annual valuation exercise could be further enhanced through the preparation of an annual valuation report outlining: The council's valuer prepares a valuation report on an annual basis outlining the details of the work undertaken, the impact on the asset values and the methodology applied in Outstanding - see Action Plan Point 1 above the assets revalued in year the methodology applied to the exercise the total valuation amount reflected within the annual accounts and details of compliance with industry standards. methodology applied in completing the revaluation programme.
+Valuation Report The annual valuation exercise could be further enhanced through the preparation of an annual valuation report outlining: The council's valuer prepares a valuation report on an annual basis outlining the details of the work undertaken, the impact on the asset values and the methodology applied in completing the revaluation programme.
+Outstanding - see Action Plan Point 1 above the assets revalued in year the methodology applied to the exercise the total valuation amount reflected within the annual accounts and details of compliance with industry standards.
 Risk: There is a risk that the documentation to support the valuation exercise lacks detail and results in additional audit work being required to ensure appropriate assurances are obtained to support the